Oslo, 31. august

 The execution is elegant in that the people Anders meets throughout the day consistently have something interesting to say—intentional or otherwise.
 The first person he visits is a friend (Hans Olav Brenner) who is married and has children.
 Thomas, Thomas’ wife, and Anders sit around the kitchen table and right away we feel there is pain there although everyone is pleasant to one another.
 Later, when Thomas and Anders are alone in the park, the core of the friendship between the two men is revealed and it is most poignant.
 We come to appreciate the common understanding between them and when they finally walk their separate ways, the only truth is that they love each other.
 It is so rare in the movies to touch upon—let alone explore—the love between two male friends in an effective way.

 A standout scene in the exemplary screenplay by Trier and Eskil Vogt is where Anders sits alone in a coffee shop and listens to the conversations around him.
-The creative freedom that the filmmakers injects to the movie is nothing short of impressive.
+The creative freedom that the filmmakers inject in the movie is nothing short of impressive.
 By allowing us to listen to what Anders hears and to see what he imagines—mostly of people he sees walking by the shop: where they are heading, what they do, how their apartments look like, the food they have in their refrigerators—we are thrown into his headspace.
 We consider that maybe he would like to lead their lives, jealous of how “normal” they are.

 And then there is the job interview for the open editorial assistant position.
 A lesser filmmaker might have played the scene for laughs.
 The first question is, “Do you read our publication?”
 Anders responds by saying from time to time but the actor playing the lead is smart to paint a split-second but visible expression that maybe his character is lying.
 The scene holds significance because it gives us a chance to observe the many positive qualities Anders can offer but those of which he is currently blind to.
 We look back in an earlier scene where Thomas reminds Anders that he is smart and he has the tools to move on from drug addiction.
 Thomas knows his friend very well.
 The friendship between the two is even more meaningful than it appears.